nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Tab to move on to the next input field, and shift+tab to go to the previous field!

-* A new row automatically pops up when you reach the last row for ingredients and steps, and once you're done just click to the next field!
+* A new row automatically pops up when you reach the last row for ingredients and steps.
+Once you're done just click to the next field!

 * Note that multiple tags can be added with commas separators. (e.g. `Vegetarian, Halal`)